gloveboxes/Azure-Sphere-Learning-Path/docs/docs_vs_code_iot_central/Lab_1_Visual_Studio_and_Azure_Sphere/README.md

     ![](resources/vs-code-start-application.png).

-3. From Visual Studio, press <kbd>F5</kbd> to build, deploy, start, and attached the remote debugger to the application now running the Azure Sphere device.
+3. From Visual Studio Code, press <kbd>F5</kbd> to build, deploy, start, and attached the remote debugger to the application now running the Azure Sphere device.

 ---